deflatcoin/contracts/serverlessDexContract.md

 </pre>

 1- address: Token address;

 2- name: Friendly token name, recovered from contract;

 3- symbol: Short token name, recovered from contract;

 4- decimals: Decimal places of token, recovered from contract;

-5- likes count & dislikes count: token reputation for gateway filter (optional) 6- markets count: Incemented to each market created
+5- likes count & dislikes count: token reputation for gateway filter (optional);

+6- markets count: Incemented to each market created;

-7- marketIndex: Index position to address token market 8- markets: market struct mapped by address;
+7- marketIndex: Index position to address token market;

+8- markets: market struct mapped by address;

 9- voteStatus: indicates if an account has already voted for the token;